-welfare system.
-Additional e-notifications are sent to the school by DHHS or NFC when:
+a State ward and their current status in the child welfare system.
+Additional e-notifications are sent to the school by DHHS-CFS when:

-- The child changes school districts due to outof-home placement; - The child moves to a different out-of-home placement within the same school district; - The child enters or exits the Youth Rehabilitation and Treatment Center (YRTC) at Geneva or Kearney; - The parent's education decision-making rights are relinquished or terminated, and a surrogate decision-maker is appointed; - The parent(s) relinquishes parental rights or those rights are terminated by the Court; - There is a change in the DHHS or NFC Case Manager assigned to the child's case; - Updating the school on the child's current status in the child welfare system at the beginning of each school year; or - The child is no longer a State ward in the legal custody of DHHS.
+- The child changes school districts due to outof-home placement; - The child moves to a different out-of-home placement within the same school district; - The child enters or exits the Youth Rehabilitation and Treatment Center (YRTC) at Geneva or Kearney; - The parent's education decision-making rights are relinquished or terminated, and a surrogate decision-maker is appointed; - The parent(s) relinquishes parental rights or those rights are terminated by the Court; - There is a change in the Case Manager assigned to the child's case; - At the beginning of each school year to update the school on the child's current status in the child welfare system; and - The child is no longer a State ward in the legal custody of DHHS.